Configure the Docker pull rate limit on public images. Create a Docker user account and receive higher pull limit.

 The pull limit is higher for a registered user (200 pulls per 6 hours).

-Authenticate the user on the server machine by running the following command.
+Authenticate the user on the engine machine by running the following command.

 sudo -u demisto docker login